JCoMcL/tetherplay/README.md

 - npm
 - make

-To launch, simply run `make` in the project root and follow the onscreen insttuctions (there is currently no `install` option)
+To launch, simply run `make` in the project root and follow the onscreen instructions (there is currently no `install` option)